m-waqas88/TheNFTMarketplace/README.md

 # NFT Marketplace
 This is a demo project that depicts the concept of NFT marketplace.
 On this platform you can mint and sell your NFTs.
 This project is currently deployed on Ethereum Sepolia testnet.

+Live demo of the NFT Marketplace can be experienced [here](https://the-nft-marketplace.vercel.app/)

 ## Frontend Stack
 1. ReactJs/NextJs
 2. Axios